 Tagging in the GS was used to flag features for which the least depth has not been found.
-Typically this meant that there were less than 4 supporting soundings, within 0.5 - 1.0m of the depth, on the primary and overlapping lines.
+Typically this meant that there were less than 4 supporting soundings, within 0.5-1.0m of the depth, on the primary and overlapping lines.
 These tags were then exported from the GS and compiled in CARIS BASE Editor.
-Features for examination have been captured within the H12101\Inv.hob as M\NPUB feature objects.
-Where these features correlate with an item listed in the Chart Comparison Spreadsheet, a reference has been made in the H12101\Inv.hob file.
+Features for examination have been captured within the H12103_Inv.hob as M_NPUB feature objects.
+Where these features correlate with an item listed in the Chart Comparison Spreadsheet, a reference has been made in the H12103_Inv.hob file.
 The S-57 attribution methodology for lidar features requiring further investigation is presented below:

-S-57 Object Class S-57 Object Acronym Geometry Description Attribute 1 Attribute 2 Attribute 3 Attribute 4 Used as a placeholder to store OBJNAM (used for storing INFORM (used for storing NINFOM (used for storing PICREP (used for storing Built-up Area BUAARE Р information relating a unique Feature the recommended a reference to a a link to to the chart for Investigation examination Chart waveform screen comparison ID) method) Comparison) captures)
+S-57 Object Class S-57 Object Acronym Geometry Description Attribute 1 Attribute 2 Attribute 3 Attribute 4 Built-up Area BUAARE Used as a placeholder to store OBJNAM (used for storing INFORM (used for storing NINFOM (used for storing PICREP (used for storing information relating to the chart a unique Feature for Investigation a link to waveform screen comparison ID) method) Comparison) captures)